 JED - Student Absences and Excuses**

-Each school shall notify parents/guardians by the end of the school day if their child has an unplanned absence.
-The notification will be either in person, by telephone, or another method identified in writing by the parent/guardian.
-If the parent/guardian cannot be notified by the above methods, a message shall be left, if possible.
+Each school shall notify a parents or guardians by the end of the school day if their child has an unplanned absence.
+The notification will be either in person, by telephone or another method identified in writing by the parent or guardian.
+If the parent or guardian cannot be notified by the above methods, a message shall be left, if possible.

 Additionally, the superintendent will develop procedures whereby those students who are considered truant may be subject to the following penalties: detention, suspension and/or ineligibility to participate in athletics or other activities.